bmcclannahan/NLP-Sentiment/README.md

 This readme first goes through the sentiment analysis part, followed by discussion on recommendation system in the second part.
 Overall outline of the project is given as follows:

 <img src="figs/outline.png" width="800">

 Binary and Multi-class Sentiment Analysis System
 ------------

 ### Used Datasets

-We have used two datasets for seniment analysis task.
+We have used two datasets for sentiment analysis task.

 <ul>
 <li>IMDB Reviews dataset with binary sentiment labels (Positive, Negative reviews) [3]</li>